derewor/Anchor_Media_Project/README.md

 ### **Objectives**
 The objective of this analysis is to identify factors that affect visibility and recommend the owner to employ them so that the channel popularity and visibility increases.

+# **Results**
+* Generally shorter videos appear to receive more viewers than longer videos.
+The video duration of 20-40 min received the highest average number of viewers.
+For example, the video duration of 20-40 min received on average 35000 more viewers than when the the video duration is 80-100 min.
+The number of likes also reduce linearly with increasing the duration of the video.
+However, the number of videos of this duration is by half less than the number of videos of more than one hour length.
+* Videos that are published between 6 and 9 AM in the morning received more viewers than published any other time during the day.
+This morning hours in europe are likely late evenning in USA.
+By publishing the videos in this time block, the number of viewers can be increased by at least 15000 more.
+The average number of likes and comments are also higher on videos puvlished in this time block.
+* Generally, the number of viewers slightly affected by the length of the title.
+The shorter the title of the video, the slightly more viewers it receives.
+* Overall, the like_ and comment_rate are very low compared to the size of viewers.
+The maximum like rate is ~7% whereas the minimum is ~3%.
+The rate is not greatly altered by the duration of the video or the timing of its broadcast.

+# **Conclusion and Recommendation**
+The analysis with limited datasets indicated that video durations less than 40 minute recieves more viewers.
+Furthermore, broadcasting the videos between 6 and 9 AM in the morning increases the number of viewers by 15000.
+Therefore, I recommend Anchor media to trim the video lengths within in these durations and also release them between 6 and 9AM in the morning.
+This ensures more people to watch it.